HPCL/ideas-uo/README.md

 ## Getting started

+### Notebooks on Google Colab

+You can take a look at the [notebooks](notebooks) to explore the data and the current mining functionality.
+Some of them have been made available through Google Colab, so you don't have to install anything locally to try them out.

 ### Install

 It is best to set up a new python3 environment first; complete instructions can be